Robust propensity score weighting estimation under missing at random: Introduction

-The information projection approach to developing the augmented propensity score model and obtain the doubly robust estimation is based on the Kullback-Leibler divergence.
-The Kullback-Leibler-divergence-based projection method is useful in incorporating the moment-type constraints.
-The $\gamma$-power divergence, originally proposed by \cite{basu1998} and further developed by \cite{eguchi2021}, is a generalization of Kullback-Leibler divergence to expand the class of statistical models by introducing an additional scale parameter $\gamma$.
-Furthermore, the statistical model derived from $\gamma$-power divergence produces robust inferences against outliers.
-We use the $\gamma$-power divergence to develop outlier robust doubly robust estimators.
-The resulting estimator is triply robust, as we add the outlier robustness condition to the double robustness condition.
+To fill in this important research gap, we embark on the creation of an outlier-robust regression imputation technique and subsequently align it with a PS weighting estimator by imposing the self-efficiency condition.
+In doing so, we set forth on a path previously untraveled in the literature - a journey toward constructing an outlier-robust PS estimator.
+Specifically, the information projection approach to developing the augmented PS model and obtaining the doubly robust PS estimation is based on the Kullback-Leibler divergence.
+The $\gamma$-power divergence, originally proposed by \cite{basu1998} and further developed by \cite{eguchi2021}, is a generalization of the Kullback-Leibler divergence to expand the class of statistical models by introducing an additional scale parameter $\gamma$.
+Furthermore, it is well known that the statistical model derived from the $\gamma$-power divergence produces robust inferences against outliers.
+We adopt the $\gamma$-power divergence to develop an outlier-robust regression imputation estimator.
+By self-efficiency, the regression estimator can be expressed as a PS weighting estimator.
+Therefore, we obtain an outlier-robust PS weighting estimator.
+The resulting estimator is also robust against misspecification of the response probability model.

 The structure of the paper is as follows.
-In Section \ref{section:RI_basic_setup}, ideas of double robustness and IBC condition with the basic setup are introduced.
-In Section~\ref{EM_DRE}, we develop a balancing constraint to adjust propensity weights and construct an augmented propensity model using information projection.
+In Section \ref{section:RI_basic_setup}, the basic setup and the research problem are introduced.
+In Section~\ref{section: proposed_method}, we develop a balancing constraint to adjust propensity weights and construct an augmented propensity model using information projection.
 In Section \ref{section:RI_info_proj}, we present the use of the $\gamma$-power divergence to enlarge the class of propensity score models and develop outlier-robust doubly robust estimators.
-The simulation study in Section \ref{section:RI_simulation} shows the usefulness of the proposed method.
-All required evidences are presented in the Appendix.
+Results from two limited simulation studies are presented in Section \ref{section:RI_simulation}.
+A real-life application using data from the Conservation Effects Assessment Project is presented in Section~\ref{section: CEAP_application}.
+Some concluding remarks are made in Section~\ref{section: conclusion}.
+All required proofs are presented in the Appendix.